ooni/probe/docs/source/tests/tcpconnect.rst

 Description
 ===========

-This test performs TCP connections to a set of sepecified IP:PORT pairs and reports the reason for which it failed connecting to the target address.
+This test performs TCP connections to a set of specified IP:PORT pairs and reports the reason for which it failed connecting to the target address.

 The reason for failure may be: "timeout", when the connection timed out,